Server monitoring services has move to the cloud. Here’s are round up.

 AlertSite provides comprehensive monitoring solutions, including performance, availability and business transaction monitoring.
 Though I have not used them directly, I have had clients with AlertSite accounts.
 They can build some very robust monitoring solutions, especially for transaction, like shopping cart checkouts.

 Bijk is a newcomer.
-I missed their presentation at HostingCon this year as I was getting ready for my own talk on Outsourcing IT Management.
+I missed their presentation at HostingCon this year as I was getting ready for my talk on Outsourcing IT Management.
 They can deliver real-time performance metrics for your site, including server metrics like CPU, apache status and more.
-I like that their pricing plans include all features regardless of the number of servers.

 Dotcom Monitor provides 13 monitoring location worldwide, but what may set them apart is their VoIP monitoring service.
 Quite frankly, I don’t know too much about VoIP other than when there are network issues, I have to switch to my phone.
 So if you run VoIP services, you may want to check them out.

 Monitis may sound like a disease but they are rapidly building a robust, cloud-based monitoring solution.
-I tried them a few months ago but found the interface and setup process clumsy.
-Perhaps, they deserve a second look as the tools they provide are impressive.
+The tools they provide are impressive.

 Pingdom is probably one of the best on-demand monitoring solutions.
 While they do not offer the robust monitoring of some of the others, they offer very easy to use, multi-geographic monitoring solutions.
 We use them to monitor our own monitoring network.

 ServerDensity has been gaining ground in the hosting circles.
 I’ve see a few hosting vendors now start including their monitoring services by default.
 I have tried them and setup is easy.
 You just have to put a monitor on your site.

 Soasta is not quite a server monitor but a member of a growing group of cloud-based load application testing solutions.
 If you need to test your applications scalability, simulating load from the cloud is the way to go.